gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

     </model>

-While there may be use cases that benefit from embedding explicit frames inside their `attached_to` link, it is more complex to have additional scopes in which frames must be resolved and limits the ability to reference frames across links.
+While there may be use cases that benefit from embedding explicit frames inside their `attached_to` link, doing so adds unnecessary complexity.
+Frames would require additional scopes to be resolved, and the ability to reference frames across links would be limited.
 Furthermore increasing the number of implicit frames increases the size of the frame graph and adds complexity to the parsing task.
 This approach is not recommended as its utility is outweighed by